Kuty (Kąty) defence

 Kuty (Kąty) defence was a skirmish between Polish self-defense units and Ukrainian Insurgent Army unit under commander Ivan Klymshyn (nom de guerre "Crow") and Andriy Melnyk's supporters in the village of Kuty (Polish Kąty) located in Volhynia, Krzemieniec (Kremenets) county, Shumsk commune 3 or 4 May 1943.
+In April, the Ukrainian insurgents decided to liquidate the village for the Polish population's collaboration with the Gestapo.
 During the fight no less than 53 Poles were killed, although the assault was repelled by self-defense forces.
 After the battle Poles abandoned the village, and escorted by Germans went to Shumsk and later to Kremenets.

 Prelude

 Kuty was a Polish village with 234 Polish families (919 people) and 12 Ukrainian families.
 During the Soviet occupation some Poles were deported to Siberia.
 On November 14, 1942, Ukrainians killed a local leader, Władysław Giżycki, an organizer of the local Riflemen's Association.

 After assassinations of individual Poles in late 1942, inhabitants of Kuty formed a self-defense unit.
 Leaders of the self-defense force included: Jan Jasiński, Feliks Jasiński, former accountant and soltys Stefczyk, Władysław Jasiński, Roman Kucharski, Edward Wawrzykowski and former soldiers - corporals Stanisław Jasiński and Stanisław Szymański.
 The self-defense unit gathered 25 rifles, some revolvers and hand grenades.
 The rest of men, in the event of an attack armed themselves with pitch-forks and scythes.

 The line of defense in the center of the village included a bricked houses and a church with a tower.
 Since February 1943, when the Massacres of Poles in Volhynia had started, inhabitants who were afraid of attacks, began gathering in the centre of the village at night.

 On May 2, the Ukrainian Insurgent Army (UIA) planned to attack the Polish village.
 This information leaked out to the villagers who began defence preparations, although many inhabitants did not believe that the UIA was a threat.